Do chimpanzees have the right to life? | DW | 14.02.2022

 Some researchers question whether animals truly experience empathy or whether our observations are a case of researchers transferring their own human experiences and emotional needs onto non-human animals.

-Peter Kunzmann, a professor of ethics in veterinary medicine, says it's dangerous to ascribe rights to animals based on human attributes.
+Peter Kunzmann, a professor of ethics in veterinary medicine, said it's dangerous to ascribe rights to animals based on human attributes.

 Kunzmann, who teaches at the University of Veterinary Medicine in Hannover, is against initiatives like the one started by Sentience in Basel.

-Sentience says it's not calling for human rights as they apply to people, "but fundamental rights adjusted for non-human primates."
+Sentience said it's not calling for human rights as they apply to people, "but fundamental rights adjusted for non-human primates."

-"If you're consistent with this, a number of people would lose the status that grants them rights," Kunzmann says.
+"If you're consistent with this, a number of people would lose the status that grants them rights," said Kunzmann.
 "Newborns would have different rights from adults because they [lack] intelligence and don't have plans for the future yet.
 Mentally ill people could lose their rights, dementia patients would lose them, people in a coma would, too."

-Kunzmann does, however, say that animals deserve to be treated in a respectful way.
+Kunzmann does, however, believe that animals deserve to be treated in a respectful way.

 Edited by: Zulfikar Abbany